Design for Sustainability & Circular Economy

 One-day course introducing the main principles for designing for sustainability and circularity

-We are thrilled to launch this new course focussing on design for sustainability, in partnership with Stella Job, from Grazebrook Innovation.
-The course will take place in Grantham on 29 November 2023.
+We are delighted to be running a one-day course on design for sustainability and circularity, in partnership with Stella Job, from Grazebrook Innovation.

 It is said that 80% of the environmental impact of a product is determined at the design stage.
 Much of that impact is in materials selection and processing.
 Generic methodologies for considering sustainability at an early stage in the product life cycle have been developed, and are beginning to be adapted and adopted into real engineering scenarios.